for Veterans and the Public

 Practicing safer sex can protect you from getting re-infected or "super-infected" with a different strain of HIV.
 Some strains are resistant to certain drugs, so getting a new strain of HIV could make the disease harder to treat.
-Experts believe that re-infection is possible although not very likely, but researchers are continuing to study the issue.
+Experts believe that re-infection is possible although not very likely.

 Protecting your partner

 Taking care of others means making sure that you do not pass along HIV to them.
-If your sex partners already have HIV, you should still avoid infecting them with a different strain of HIV or with another sexually transmitted disease you may be carrying.
+If your sex partners already have HIV, you should still avoid infecting them with another sexually transmitted disease you may be carrying.

 Most people would agree that you owe it to your sexual partners to tell them that you have HIV.
 This is being honest with them.
 Even though it can be very hard to do, in the long run you will probably feel much better about yourself.